 - Duplicate Layer - Filter, Other, High Pass.
 Adjust slider to your requirements, trial and error.
-Start with the Radius at about 4.
-You should see some detail on the screen which looks like an embossed grey image.
-Click OK - Change Blending Mode in the Layer Palette try soft light to start with. - If you feel the sharpening is too much then reduce this layer's opacity.

-- Alternatively you can selectively sharpen certain areas only by removing the areas not requiring sharpening by using a layer mask. - If you wish to increase the sharpening then just duplicate the Layer just made this will double the sharpening.
+Click OK - Change Blending Mode in the Layer Palette try soft light to start with. - If you feel the sharpening is too much then reduce this layer's opacity. - Alternatively you can selectively sharpen certain areas only by removing the areas not requiring sharpening by using a layer mask.